 Broadway Tower and Park sits in a 50-acre estate of beautiful parkland.
 It is a family-owned estate, and an important part of English heritage.
 At 1024 ft above sea level, Broadway Tower is the second highest point in the Cotswolds and provides amazing views across the countryside.
 Apparently, you can see 16 counties and as far as Wales on a clear day, but I really don’t think we did.

 Built in 1798, Broadway Tower is a folly, inspired by Capability Brown.
 The architect, James Wyatt, built it for Lady Coventry.
 She wanted to know if she could see it from her home in Worcester, 22 miles away.
 And of course, she could.

 Nowadays Broadway Tower has a gift shop and museum inside.
-You can climb to the top of the tower, for even better views.
+Plus, you can climb to the top of the tower, for even better views.
 Unfortunately, we couldn’t go in because of covid restrictions during our visit.
 There is an admission fee for the Tower, but it’s free for National Trust members.